 Add these ideas to your regular bedroom-cleaning regimen:

-Move stale air out and fresh air in by opening the windows every day.
+- Move stale air out and fresh air into the bedroom by opening the windows every day.
 You don’t have to leave them open all day, just long enough to freshen the room.

 5. Take care when doing laundry